 When painting your home, one of the most important decisions you can make is what type of paint to use.

-Today, let’s take a look at two of the most common types of paints used in home decoration: eggshell paint and flat paint.
+Today, let’s take a look at one of the most common types of paints used in home decoration namely eggshell paint.

-These two popular options each have distinctive advantages and disadvantages, and understanding these will enable you to get the most out of your home’s next paint job.
+Hence, understanding how to apply eggshell paint on walls, ceilings or furniture correctly will enable you to get the most out of your home’s next paint job.

 What is Eggshell Paint?

-As in name, eggshell paint is a kind of paint finish that resembles like the surface of an eggshell.
+As in the name, eggshell paint is a kind of paint finish that resembles the surface of an eggshell.

-While the finish you get with this is bit more than of matt emulsion paint, its always less than satin or silk.
+While the finish you get with this is a bit more than matt emulsion paint, it’s always less than satin or silk.

 In contrast, eggshell paint proves the far more durable of the two options.